Channel Incentives

 Stay on top of your programme’s performance by consistently monitoring various important metrics.
 These metrics include customer participation rates, trends in point accumulation and redemption, and the overall return on investment (ROI) of the programme.
 By analysing this data regularly, you can gain valuable insights into how effectively your programme is engaging customers and driving business results.

-Monitoring trends in point accrual and redemption provides valuable insights into customer behaviour and preferences.
+Monitoring trends in point accrual and redemption provides a window into customer behaviour and preferences.
 You can identify which rewards are most popular among customers, as well as any patterns in how points are being earned and spent.
 This information can help guide decisions on adjusting reward offerings or introducing new incentives to better align with customer interests.

 Assessing the ROI of your loyalty efforts allows you to evaluate financial performance and determine whether you are delivering a satisfactory return on your investment.

-By comparing the costs associated with running the program to the revenue generated from increased customer retention and spending, you can gauge its overall effectiveness and make informed decisions about future investments.
+By comparing the costs associated with running the programme to the revenue generated from increased customer retention and spending, you can gauge its overall effectiveness and make informed decisions about future investments.

 Discover our B2B customer reward points platform in a 3-min demo video